-Barry Gross, a former federal prosecutor, is a partner in the firm’s White Collar Crime and Corporate Investigation Practice Group.
+Barry Gross, a former federal prosecutor, is a partner in the firm’s White Collar Crime and Corporate Investigation Practice Group and a fellow of the American College of Trial Lawyers.
 He is regularly engaged to represent individuals and companies in high-stakes criminal and civil matters.
 He represents companies, professionals and business executives in investigations and trials.
 His practice includes the defense of white collar criminal investigations and prosecutions, internal corporate investigations, as well as complex civil litigation including civil Racketeer Influenced and Corrupt Organizations (RICO) cases and qui tam matters.
 He also handles matters before the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).

 Barry has more than 35 years of experience conducting and handling investigations and high-profile cases.
 He has participated in the defense of criminal and civil RICO cases, and cases involving allegations of securities fraud, mail fraud, wire fraud, bank fraud, tax fraud, health care fraud, antitrust violations, theft of trade secrets, and violations of the False Claim Act and Foreign Corrupt Practices Act (FCPA).
 In addition he has handled environmental matters, patent litigation, and bankruptcy litigation.
 Barry has tried more than 200 Federal and State jury trials to verdict and has argued appeals, in the U.S. Court of Appeals and the Pennsylvania Supreme Court.

 Prior to joining the firm, Barry served as an Assistant United States Attorney with the Eastern District of Pennsylvania from 1983-2007; and as an Assistant District Attorney in Delaware County, Pennsylvania from 1976-1983.
 He was recognized by the U.S. Department of Justice numerous times for his work and received the Director’s Award for Superior Performance and two Special Achievement Awards.